Orange-OpenSource/a11y-guidelines/src/en/articles/skip-links-best-practices.md

 ### When should skip links be put in place?

-The first question to ask is: on my siteand more specifically on a business application/SaaS, does the user need skip links?
+The first question to ask is: on my site and more specifically on a business application/SaaS, does the user need skip links?

 The main reasons for setting up skip links: